CLTsolutions/rails_for_beginners/docs/rails_console.md

 -  `User.find` is used when it's known a user exists
    -  Throws an error if there is no user
 -  `User.find_by` does not throw an error when user does not exist.
    -  Prevents app from crashing in Prod
       - Treats no user the same as logged out user

+# Debugging

+> `.inspect`
+- prints out value
+  - i.e., If you think something should be printing out, but it's not

+> `.errors.any?`
+- Are there errors?

+> `.errors.first`
+- Gives first error